-We’re happy to accept unaccompanied children on flights from the age of five up to 15 – and it goes without saying we’ll ensure they’re OK throughout their journey.
-Just let us know they’ll be unaccompanied by following the process outlined below.
+We’re happy to accept unaccompanied children on flights from the age of 5 up to 15 – and it goes without saying we’ll make sure they're OK throughout their journey.
+Just let us know they’ll be unaccompanied and follow the process below.

 - The parent/guardian of the travelling child must stay at the airport until the child's flight has departed

-- Children under five must always travel with someone aged 16 or over – we cannot fly them on their own
+- Children under five must always travel with someone aged sixteen or over – we can't fly them on their own

 Organising a flight for an unaccompanied child

-- If the child has any special needs or medical conditions, please be sure to let us know at the time you book.
+- If the child has any special needs or medical conditions, again please be sure to let us know at the time you book

-- Check whether your child will need any visas or documentation for their destination, and organise these if necessary.
+- Please check whether your child needs any visas or documentation for their destination, and organise these if necessary

-- When the child reaches their destination, another member of Virgin Atlantic staff will take them through immigration and customs and hand them over to the adult noted on the Declaration of Indemnity form.
+- Once landed, another member of Virgin Atlantic staff will take them through immigration and customs and hand them over to the adult noted on the Declaration of Indemnity form.
 This adult will have to show formal identification before we end our care of your child.

-We won't be able to accept the child if:
+We won't be able to accept your child if: